 Another way to see if the card is worth its weight in annual fees?
 Add up all the value of the rewards and benefits the card offers you, but then to subtract what you would have received if you switched to the next best card with an annual fee, suggests Steele.
 If the difference is more than the cost of the annual fee, then the card’s a keeper.

 And you’ll want to track your use as an individual that year, not just how much the card offers.
 So even if the card offers several hundred dollars in travel perks, but you only use, say $100 and the card has a $150 annual fee, it may not be worth it to you.
 And maybe the perks you end up using the most changes.
-For instance, while last year you were all about the free on-flight baggage, and this year you are tapping in to And if the perks you end up using the most change you’ll want to take that into consideration.
+And if the perks you end up using the most change you’ll want to take that into consideration.